davidkuda/colink-space/README.md

 You can now import functions and classes from the module with `import colinkspace`.

-### Testing

-We use `pytest` as test framework.
-To execute the tests, please run

-    python setup.py test

-To run the tests with coverage information, please use

-    python setup.py testcov

-and have a look at the `htmlcov` folder, after the tests are done.

 ### Notebooks

 To use your module code (`src/`) in Jupyter notebooks (`notebooks/`) without running into import errors, make sure to install the source locally